WAT-ai/compute/README.md

 1. As outlined in the set up section, connect to VPN, SSH, and cd into `/slurm_nfs/username`.
 2. Create a python virtual env. `python3 -m venv envname`
 3. Activate the environment. `source envname/bin/activate`
 4. Install packages.
-You can use `pip` or whatever else you want.
+You should use `pip` or another lightweight package manager to install requirements (i.e. avoid conda).
     * If you have a `requirements.txt` file `pip install -r requirements.txt`
     * You can run any pip commands you want.
 For example, installing PyTorch `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
 5. Get your code.
 You can create or copy files.
 The easiest and most robust method is to git clone a repo with all the code you need.